john-kheir/zeroCI/README.md

 #### 2- zeroCI.yaml:

 - This file should be at the home of the repository with name `zeroCI.yaml`.
-- Should contain the project prequisties, installation and tests:
+- Should contain the project prerequisites, installation and tests:
     - `prequisties`: requirement needed to be installed before start installing the project.
     (**Note:** `jsx` and `docker` only supported)
     - `install`: list of bash command lines for how to install the project.